 The Mount of Olives has been bathed in sanctity for millennia.
 On the slope beneath you, and off to your left, is the vast Jewish cemetery, reputedly the oldest still in use anywhere

 in the world.
-For more than two thousand years, Jews have been buried here to await the coming of the Messiah and the resurrection to follow.
+For more than 2,000 years, Jews have been buried here to await the coming of the Messiah and the resurrection to follow.
 The raised structures over the graves are merely tomb markers, not crypts; burial is belowground.

 Camel and donkey drivers (usually one of each) are always pushing to give you a short ride (not cheap!), and the vendors can be persistent, but a polite "no thank you" is sometimes enough for them to go bother someone else.
 Beware of pickpockets here and on the road down to Gethsemane.
 Fairly good bathrooms are a welcome feature.